Oklahoma ER & Hospital is open every day of the year, 24 hours a day. We never close, not even for the holidays!

-Oklahoma ER & Hospital is full-service emergency center.
+Oklahoma ER & Hospital is a full-service hospital with ER services.
 We can effectively diagnose and initiate treatment for all kinds of medical emergencies, from insect bites to heart attacks to industrial and car accidents.

 It depends entirely on your condition, and we can provide an estimated cost of care before any sort of treatment if you come in for a complimentary basic medical screening.

 No, there is no need to make an appointment for emergency medical care with Oklahoma ER & Hospital.
-We treat patients 24 hours a day, seven days a week, 365 days a year.
+We treat patients 24 hours a day, 7 days a week, 365 days a year.

 Yes, Oklahoma ER & Hospital treats patients of all ages for all medical conditions.